Best of Borneo

 Day 7 Weston (1B)

-Drive to the charming town of Weston.
-Enjoy the quaint atmosphere and in the afternoon, take a kayaking tour down the river to view wild proboscis monkeys and other wildlife, and opt for a post-dinner boat ride to see fireflies.
-Wander around this small town set on the Klias River, surrounded by an abundance of monkey and birdlife.
+Drive to the charming fishing village of Weston.
+Enjoy the quaint atmosphere and in the afternoon, take a boat tour down the river to view wild proboscis monkeys and other wildlife, and opt for a post-dinner boat ride to see fireflies.
+We spend the night in Beaufort, where you can wander around this small town set on the Klias River, surrounded by an abundance of monkey and birdlife.
 Wander around the shops and restaurants near the hotel to get a feel for the real Sabahan lifestyle.
-Approx. distance: Poring to Tenom: 2.5 hrs Tenom to Weston: 1.5 hrs Estimated travel time: 4 hrs
+Estimated travel time: 4-5 hrs

 Day 8 Kota Kinabalu (1B)